ani37/MovieSL/readme.md

 write here

 ### 2.1.
 Dynamic Search Interface
-write here.
+In this project we build a simple Search bar that searches a for movies in JSON file with some prefix dynamically using the Fetch API, Async/Await, Regex and high order array methods.

+*Note : Movies can only be retrieved if they are available in the dataset.*

 ### 2.2.
-Listing all movies
+Listing all the movies
-write here
+Here, we loop over the file and we post the titles, locations, names of the director and writer for most of these films.
+Undefined locations are checked and are ignored from the list.

 ### 2.3.
 Login/ Signup
-write here
+ WTForms are used for Login/ Signup.It is a flexible forms validation and rendering library for Python web development.
+It can work with whatever web framework and template engine you choose.
+ *Note : Database for login signup is ignored as currently there is no role of users.*

-# 3. Deploying to He roku
+# 3. Deploying to pythonanywhere
+PythonAnywhere is an online integrated development environment and web hosting service based on the Python programming language.
-The project was deployed to Heroku, by integrating it with GitHub the link to the website is [.](.)
+The link to the website is [ani37.pythonanywhere.com](ani37.pythonanywhere.com)

 ### 3.1.
 Flask
 For the backend of this project Flask was used.
 Flask is a micro web framework written in Python.